-This baked bang bang shrimp is a healthier version of the famous restaurant version. it’s still crispy, crunchy and served with a killer sauce.
+This baked bang bang shrimp is a healthier take on the famous restaurant version. it’s still crispy, crunchy and served with a killer sauce.

 The one and only time I ate at a Bonefish Grill was about 5 years ago on a work trip in North Carolina.
 We went to Carrabba’s the night before and I believe we wrapped the trip up with Applebee’s on our way to the airport.
 My idea of food hell, most of my coworker’s idea of a good meal.

 When someone suggested an appetizer of fried calamari at Carrabba’s the first night and one of my coworkers looked at her like she had 5 heads having never heard of calamari before, that’s when I knew it was going to be a fun meal.
 I have no idea what rock he spent the first 23 years of his life living under but I sure as heck tried to find out during dinner.

 It’s funny how vividly I remember that trip which is one of maybe 100+ over the past 5 years all involving shitty chain restaurant meals but between the calamari incident and the Bang Bang Shrimp at Bonefish, it sticks out in my head.

 Those shrimp were appropriately named because 5 years later I still think about them.
 Only now I think in terms of baked, not fried.
 I also wear pants that are 3 sizes smaller (thank god skinny jeans weren’t in back then).
 Hey!
 I think I finally found something that’s gotten better with age!
 Those multiplying gray hairs are really good at making me forget all the good stuff when they’re staring me in face as I twist my hair into a ponytail every.damn.day.